vladigleba/vladigleba.github.io/posts/basics/heaven.md

 ## What kind of people will be there?

 > Blessed are the *poor in spirit*: for theirs is the kingdom of heaven.
 Blessed are they that *mourn*: for they shall be comforted.
 Blessed are the *meek*: for they shall inherit the earth.
 Blessed are they which do *hunger and thirst after righteousness*: for they shall be filled.
 Blessed are the *merciful*: for they shall obtain mercy.
 Blessed are the *pure in heart*: for they shall see God.
 Blessed are the *peacemakers*: for they shall be called the children of God.
-Blessed are they which are *persecuted for righteousness' sake*: for theirs is the kingdom of heaven.
+Blessed are they which are *persecuted for righteousness’ sake*: for theirs is the kingdom of heaven.
 Blessed are ye, when men shall revile you, and persecute you, and shall say all manner of evil against you falsely, for my sake.
 Rejoice, and be exceeding glad: for great is your reward in heaven: for so persecuted they the prophets which were before you.
 {% ct 'Matthew 5:3-12' %}

 > Jesus answered and said unto him, Verily, verily, I say unto thee, *Except a man be born again, he cannot see the kingdom of God*.
-Nicodemus saith unto him, How can a man be born when he is old? can he enter the second time into his mother's womb, and be born?
+Nicodemus saith unto him, How can a man be born when he is old? can he enter the second time into his mother’s womb, and be born?
 Jesus answered, Verily, verily, I say unto thee, *Except a man be born of water and of the Spirit, he cannot enter into the kingdom of God*.
 {% ct 'John 3:3' %}

 No one is born pure in heart, hungering and thirsting after rigtheousness because all have sinned {% rf 'Romans 3:23' %}.
 This is why Jesus said that no one can see the kingdom of God without being born again of the Spirit.
 So even though all have sinned, some, after learning about the love of Jesus, choose to put an end to the rebellion against Him in their lives.
 They make peace with Him by reaching out and taking His hand of mercy that offers forgiveness and imparts grace into their lives, restoring them into His image and fitting them for heaven.
 They surrender their hearts to Him and become the blessed ones of Matthew 5 who have been transformed by His love and made citizens of His kingdom {% rf 'Philippians 3:20' %}.